google/security-testbeds/weak_credentials/rdp/rdp.md

 # RDP
 # Setup
-1. Create a Windows server machine on GCP.
+1. Create a Windows server machine on GCE.

-2. Set up username and password for the Windows user.
-Take note of the password.
+2. Once the instance is created, follow the instructions in the following link to generate a new password: https://cloud.google.com/compute/docs/instances/windows/generating-credentials#generate_credentials

+3. Download Remote Desktop Viewer at the Google Software Center or use another RDP client.
-3. Connect to the remote Windows server using a normal RDP client to verify that the server is up.
+4. Connect to the host using the set username and password.